 The economic downturn of the past few years has left many Oregonians reeling.
 Much of what we once bought without a second thought is now out of our financial reach, even something as vitally important as dental care.

-Because disease in the teeth and gums is now known to travel throughout the body and sometimes cause life-threatening medical problems, even those on the tightest budgets cannot afford to put their oral health on the back burner.
-Fortunately, valuable resources do exist that can make it possible for residents of Oregon to continue visiting their dentists on a regular basis to recieve low cost dental care.
+Because disease in the teeth and gums is now known to travel throughout the body and sometimes cause life-threatening medical problems, even those on the tightest budgets cannot afford to ignore their oral health.
+Fortunately, valuable resources do exist that can make it possible for residents of Oregon to receive low cost dental care.

 If you have children who are Medicaid eligible, this partnership program between Oregon and the federal government should be your first stop in seeking oral healthcare for them.
 That is because Medicaid covers all preventative, maintenance, and emergency dental care for kids under 21.
 That even includes medically necessary fluoride, sealants, and dentures.

 Senior citizens and people with disabilities are often eligible for Medicare, a federal program designed to help cover the costs of hospitalization, rehabilitation, long term care, and medical equipment.

 If you are elderly or disabled and have no dental insurance, you may be eligible to get treatment through Donated Dental Services, a nationwide collaboration of over 15,000 oral care professionals committed to tend to some of the poorest and most vulnerable patients.
 If you are found to be eligible, your comprehensive treatment will be free of charge.

 If you are having a dental emergency and have no insurance, another option is the Dental Access Program.
 Depending on your income, you may be asked to furnish a down payment.
 In addition, you will pay for your emergency services on a sliding fee scale based on your income.

 One often overlooked source of low cost dental care can be found in clinics sponsored by schools of dentistry around the country, including: